datacol-io/datacol-io.github.io/docs/cli/run.md

 ### Running One-off commands

-To run one-time command (like running database migrations or backups) on an app, use
+To run one-time command (like running database migrations or taking backups) for an app, use

 ```
 => datacol run -h